Collaborative Research/Single IRBs/Reliance Agreements

 Reliance Agreements

 Reliance agreements, also known as IRB Authorization Agreements (IAAs), are needed to document one institution's reliance on another institution's IRB or a commercial IRB.
-The reliance agreement or IAA documents respective authorities, roles, responsibilities, and communication between an organization providing the ethical review and a participating organization relying on a reviewing IRB.
+The reliance agreement documents the terms of the agreement including the roles, responsibilities, and communication plan between the reviewing IRB and the person or institution relying on that IRB.

 Single IRBs